pratyushjain99/Project4-pratyusj/README.md

 - YouTube
 - Zomato

 Users will access your application via a native Android application. **You do not need to have a browser-based interface for your application** (only for the Dashboard).
-The Android application should communicate with your web service deployed to GitHub Codespaces.
+The Android application should communicate with your web service deployed to the cloud.
 Your web service is where the business logic for your application should be implemented (including fetching information from the 3rd party API).

 In detail, your distributed application should satisfy the following requirements: